 MacBook Air 2022 vs MacBook Air 2020: Battery life

 The MacBook Air 2020 already delivers best-in-class battery life, lasting nearly 15 hours (14:41) in our Tom's Guide battery test, which tasks the laptop with browsing the web via Wi-Fi with its display brightness set to 150 nits.

 But we believe Apple can do better.
 It already has, as the 13-inch MacBook Pro with M1 lasted over 16 hours in the same battery test.
 Of course, neither the 14-inch MacBook Pro 2021 (14:09) nor the 16-inch MacBook Pro 2021 (15:31) could top that, so perhaps the MacBook Air 2022 will have a hard time beating its predecessor's nearly 15-hour battery life.

 That would line up with the advertised battery life of the 2022 Air (18 hours video playback / 15 hours web browsing), which is about two hours less than that of the 2020 Air (20 hours video / 17 hours web).
 Perhaps the bigger, brighter screen and under-the-hood improvements have impacted battery life a bit; we'll just have to wait until we get one in for testing ourselves to find out!

 MacBook Air 2022 vs MacBook Air 2020: Outlook

-Apple has already proven the M1 chip was not a one-hit wonder with the 2021 release of the M1 Pro and M1 Max chips, so we have every reason to believe an M2 chip in a new MacBook Air will deliver big upgrades in performance and power efficiency.
-And given all the big improvements the company delivered with its 2021 MacBook Pros, it's reasonable to expect we'll see similar upgrades in the next MacBook Air.
+Apple has already proven the M1 chip was no one-hit wonder with the 2021 release of the M1 Pro and M1 Max chips, so we have every reason to believe the M2 chip in a new MacBook Air will deliver a boost in performance and power efficiency that will keep it near the top of our list of the best MacBooks on the market.